ansible/ansible/docs/docsite/rst/plugins/lookup.rst

 Enabling lookup plugins
 -----------------------

-Ansible enables all lookup plugins it can find.
+Ansible enables all lookup plugins in the configured paths.
 You do not need to maintain a list of enabled lookup plugins.
+Use the fully-qualified collection name (FQCN) for lookup plugins in a collection and the collection itself must be installed in the discoverable paths for collections.
+See :ref:`collections` for details.
 To activate a custom lookup, place it in one of four locations:

  - in the ```lookup_plugins`` directory adjacent to your play
  - in the ``plugins/lookup/`` directory of a collection you have installed